theheking/intro-to-r/content/6_datavisualisation.md

 > Exercise
 > --------
-> Make the prettiest plot you can !
+> Make the prettiest plot you can!
->
 >

 Resources: